-A Python object in the main global scope can be imported into JavaScript using the pyodide.globals.get method.
-Given the name of the Python object to import, it returns the object translated to JavaScript.
+A Python global variable in the main global scope can be imported into JavaScript using the pyodide.globals. get method.
+Given the name of the Python global variable, it returns the value of the variable translated to JavaScript.

 '''

-let sys = pyodide.globals.get("sys");
+let x = pyodide.globals.get("x");

 '''